Year 3

 Maths

-We begin every morning with our ‘Early Bird Maths’ which focuses on retrieving key skills.
+| We begin every morning with our ‘Early Bird Maths’ which focuses on retrieving key skills.
 This term, our main Maths focus will begin with place value and number, learning to use the formal method of column addition and subtraction.
 Later in the term we shall move onto multiplication and division, focusing on the 3, 4 and 8 times tables.
 Your child can support their learning by completing a short session on Times Table Rockstars 3-5 times a week.
 Log in details can be found in each child's reading record.

-Following the Talk for Write structure we begin by reading, learning and innovating Little Red Riding Hood.
+English | Following the Talk for Write structure we begin by reading, learning and innovating Little Red Riding Hood.
 The children will practice this fairy tale with actions, hot seating characters and thinking of ways to adapt the story to make their version unique.
 Later in the term we focus on "writing to inform" by exploring instructions using "How to Wash a Woolly Mammoth" to develop our writing skills.
+The children will also get chance to become poets and deconstruct Haiku poems with a focus on how to write their own based around school and British values.

 Science

-As scientists we begin this year looking at Forces and Magnets and then explore Rocks and Soils, including the formation of fossils.
+| As scientists we begin this year looking at Forces and Magnets and then explore Rocks and Soils, including the formation of fossils.
 We will be doing a range of scientific enquiry and practical investigations to support our learning.

-Our topic this term is The Stone Age and we will learn how early humans lived, how their houses were built, the tools they used and look at some of the archaeological sites that help us to understand what life was like back then.
+History | Our topic this term is The Stone Age and we will learn how early humans lived, how their houses were built, the tools they used and look at some of the archaeological sites that help us to understand what life was like back then.
 By the end of the topic, children will be able to explain "How life changed in Britain from the Stone Age to the Iron Age".

 Art/DT

-Time will be spent on enhancing our Stone Age project.
+| Time will be spent on enhancing our Stone Age project.
 We will be looking at different techniques to create projects including making a woolly mammoth, cave paintings and learning to sew.

-Our values this term are Generosity and Support.
+PSHE | Our values this term are Generosity and Support.
 We will also be checking in with the children regularly and having discussions on how to support our mental health.
 Main PSHE lessons are all about Family and Friendship.

 PE

-For the first half term, we will be developing our fundamental skills and cricket skills.
+| For the first half term, we will be developing our fundamental skills and cricket skills.
 Later on in the term, we will move onto ball skills and dance.

-PE days for the first half term are Tuesday and Thursday.
+PE days for the first half term are Tuesday and Friday.
 PE kits can remain in school during the week.

-REAt the end of the term we will explore Christianity and the Bible in the lead up to Christmas.
+RE | At the end of the term we will explore Christianity and the Bible in the lead up to Christmas. |

-Additional Information
+Additional Information | |

 PE KIT

-Autumn 1 - P.E lessons are on a Tuesday and Thursday.
+| Autumn 1 - P.E lessons are on a Tuesday and Friday.

 Please make sure your child brings in their full P.E kit.
 This should include: White T- shirt, bottle green/black shorts, suitable trainers/pumps, warm green/black jogging bottoms.
-An optional plain black school hoodie can be worn on cooler days.
+An optional plain black school hoodie can be worn on cooler days. |

-Remember
+Remember |

+A named water bottle, reading record and a healthy snack every day.
 Please name ALL uniform so that we can return it to your child if necessary.

-Homework
+Homework | |

 Reading

-Reading books will be checked daily.
+| Reading books will be checked daily.
 We ask that your child’s schoolbook is read at home every night with a written comment made in the Reading Record.
 Please ensure this is a meaningful comment to show that they have understood what they have read.

 Reading is part of their weekly homework and should be a focused 10-15 mins each day if possible.